arckuk/arckuk-sauce/README.md

 ![Zwift screenshot with Arckuk mods](https://github.com/user-attachments/assets/4b267e27-d1c9-407a-ae07-27b9d551d370)

 The following screenshot uses the Input and Output mods, rather than Top Bar and Power Cadence HR, to bring the rider's input (power, cadence heart rate, as well as draft and road gradient) to the system to the centre of the screen, and output values (speed, distance, time, elevation to the side).
+It also shows the average and current heart rate in the Power Bars window, and the active draft power up.
 ![Zwift screenshot with Arckuk Input and Output mods](https://github.com/user-attachments/assets/4edb2f89-7872-418f-93fe-6a88793506c8)

 ## Mods